mepp/autochimp/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't the AutoChimp menu appear under the Settings menu? =

+That's because you are likely running a version of WordPress before 3.0.
+Please upgrade to the latest version.
+3.x is a big step up from 2.x!

 = How do I make suggestions or report bugs for this plugin? =

 Just go to <http://www.wandererllc.com/company/plugins/autochimp/> and follow the instructions.